 Senior Management Consultant

-Matt Kane came to MAD in October, 2015 after more than 25 years of working with governments, quasi-public entities, and non-profits on a wide range of policy and operational issues.
-He has extensive knowledge and expertise in an array of research and analysis methods, including primary and secondary data compilation and analysis, survey design and execution, program evaluation, funding formula assessment, focus groups, facilitation of policy and stakeholder discussions, structured interviews, and case studies.
-From a work history of leading teams and guiding initiatives, he is skilled in project management and organizational development.
-He also has hands-on management experience, having directed a statewide team of ten, working with communities on economic development.
+Matt Kane came to MAD in October 2015 after more than 25 years of working with governments and non-profits on a range of policy and operational issues.
+Matt’s experience with research methods includes primary and secondary data compilation and analysis, survey design and execution, program evaluation, funding formula assessment, focus groups, case studies, facilitation of policy and stakeholder discussions, and structured interviews.
+Matt has hands-on knowledge of project management and administrative challenges from a work history of leading teams, guiding organizations, and managing staff.

-Matt holds a bachelor’s degree from the University of St. Thomas in St. Paul and a master’s degree from the University of Minnesota through the Humphrey School of Public Affairs.
+Matt holds a bachelor’s degree from the University of St. Thomas in St. Paul and a master’s degree from the University of Minnesota’s Humphrey School of Public Affairs.